Michael Zittel

 Michael Zittel (born 9 February 1951) is a German stage, film, and television actor.

 Biography

 Michael Zittel was born in Mosbach, Germany.
 His father was a doctor and his mother was a homemaker.
 He studied medicine for a few semesters but then trained at a playhouse in Heidelberg.
 He is one of Germany's best known and most popular actors.
 From October 2006 to June 2009, he has played Johann Gruber in the ARD-telenovela "Sturm der Liebe" (Storm of Love).
-Since 2003, he has been living with his wife and three children in Munich where he also runs a furniture shop.
+He lives in Munich with his wife, has three children, and also runs a furniture shop.